mashbash2150/LitterLogic-Frontend/README.md

 ####

-LitterLogic will feature MEVN(?) stack technologies.
-The frontend will focus on:
+LitterLogic will feature PERN stack technologies.

-This app will feature ME(V)RN stack technologies for the front end.
-And will be built with Vue, using underlying HTML, CSS, and Javascript to ensure an engaging, visually appealing, and responsive UI.
+This front end will be built with React, using underlying HTML, CSS, and Javascript to ensure an engaging, visually appealing, and responsive UI.